jirotubuyaki/Jdmbs/README.md

 > help(package="JDM-BS")
 ```
 ##Method
-This pakage has only one method.
+This pakage has three method.
 And it is excused by:

 ```
 > premium <- normal_bs(companies,simulation.length=180,monte_carlo=1000,start_price,mu,sigma,K,k,col);